bhall2001/moduops-www/frontend/docs/tutorial/yard.md

 We will create our yard drop zone in the "Rail Yard" module/town we just created.

-4. On the right half of the `Modules/Towns` screen, click the tab labeled "Drop Zones".
+4. On the right half of the `Modules/Towns` screen, click the tab labeled `Drop Zones`.

-5. Click `New` under the `Drop Zones` column to create a new drop zone.
+5. Click the `New` button under the `Drop Zones` column to create a new drop zone.
 Type "Rail Yard" for the name and give it a length of 500.

 :::note
 When determining the length for yard drop zones, set the value to the total capacity of **ALL** tracks in the yard.